ACloudGuru/serverless-plugin-aws-alerts/README.md

         pattern: '{$.level > 40}'
 ```

-> Note: For custom log metrics, namespace property will automatically be set to stack name (e.g. `fooservice-dev`).
+> Note: For custom log metrics, namespace property will automatically be set to stack name if it is not set in the definition(e.g. `fooservice-dev`).

 ## Custom Naming
 You can define custom naming template for the alarms. `nameTemplate` property under `alerts` configures naming template for all the alarms, while placing `nameTemplate` under alarm definition configures (overwrites) it for that specific alarm only.
 Naming template provides interpolation capabilities, where supported placeholders are: